devopsdays/devopsdays-web/content/events/2024-nashville/speakers/datadog.md

 +++

-Please welcome our Platnum Sponsor, DataDog.
+Please welcome our Platnum Sponsor, Datadog.
 They will be presenting their modern monitoring and security platform!